danielw98/BubbleShooter/README.md

 ## Introduction

-**BubbleShooter** is a captivating game with a unique twist—a rotating board and an endless number of levels for non-stop entertainment.
+**BubbleShooter** is a captivating bubble shooter game with a unique twist - a rotating board and an endless number of levels but a finite timer, making it a challenge to reach the highest score possible.
 This project leverages the SDL2 library for rendering, event handling, and audio playback, ensuring a pleasing gaming experience for the player.

 ## Demo Animation